gregrickaby/WP-Current-Time/README.md

 | s         | **Seconds**, with leading zeros                                        | 00 through 59            |
 | U         | **Seconds** since the Unix Epoch (January 1 1970 00:00:00 GMT)         | 1539961739               |

-The full list of characters are available here: https://secure.php.net/manual/en/function.date.php
+> To see the full list of characters, see the official PHP documentation: https://secure.php.net/manual/en/function.date.php

 ## Style Notes